jtcies/jtcies_site/content/about/index.md

 showpagemeta = false
 +++

-My work uses a combination of data science and program evaluation to support continuous improvement and data-informed decision-making in non-profits and social service organizations.
+I use a combination of data science and program evaluation to support continuous improvement and data-informed decision-making in non-profits and social service organizations.

 All views presented here are my own.